-7 essential productivity tools and techniques for remote work
+7 productivity tools for remote workers

 By: Jill Huettich

 With more and more employees working from home, productivity is an even greater concern for businesses.
 After all, how do you keep employees on track when you can’t monitor them on a day-to-day basis?

 It’s an important question.
 Fortunately, we have good news.
 While your fears of reduced productivity are reasonable, employees who work from home typically put in more hours than their counterparts at the office.

 For instance, according to one study, remote workers work 1.4 additional days a month than employees who work in an office.
 That’s an extra 16.8 days a year!

 Still, to achieve results like those, you’ll want to make sure your employees have the productivity tools they need to be successful.
 It’s also valuable to educate them about productivity techniques they can use to minimize procrastination while maximizing productivity.

 To help you in that endeavor, we’ve written this introductory guide that explains some of the best productivity tools and techniques around.

 There are a number of highly effective productivity techniques that are perfect for eliminating procrastination, keeping teams focused, and maximizing work output.
 Here are some of the most popular: